edmcouncil/rdf-toolkit/README.md

 ### Standalone RDF Toolkit Application

-You can use `RDF Toolkit` to serialise any RDF file to a required formay whether it is inside a version controlled folder or not.
-To find its current options with run this command in your operating system's command-line interface (e.g., Terminal in Linux and Mac OS, Command Shell in Windows, etc.):
+You can use `RDF Toolkit` to serialize any RDF file to a required format whether it is inside a version controlled folder or not.
+To find its current options, run this command in your operating system's command-line interface (e.g., Terminal in Linux and Mac OS, Command Shell in Windows, etc.):
 ```
 java -jar rdf-toolkit.jar --help
 ```